Major shake-up for lottery heritage grants

 There is no need to rush as the rolling deadlines for applications will remain for bids up to £100,000 with quarterly deadlines for larger amounts.
 Under the new system, third parties can be more widely included and the HF can be a minority funder.

 The application forms are designed to be more straightforward and the HF will offer single round grants up to £250,000.
-So you will simply have a Development phase – to produce designs, plans etc. and a Delivery phase which will implement your capital work and activity plan.
+For grants over £250,000 you will still have a Development phase – to produce designs, plans etc. and a Delivery phase which will implement your capital work and activity plan.

 As before, there will be time-limited campaigns and HF will launch two campaigns in 2019 focused on: